 Getting the perfect sleepwear for your camping wardrobe can be a bit challenging, but I always overdress.
 You can always take clothes off, but you can’t put them on if you don’t have them.

 Camping Beach Essentials

-Not every camping excursion will include a beach, but if you’re lucky enough to be camping by the ocean, lakeside or other body of water, then you’ll want to make sure to bring your beach goodies.
+Not every camping excursion will include a beach, but if you’re lucky enough to be camping by the ocean, lakeside or other body of water, then you’ll want to make sure to bring your beach essentials.

-I recommend packing at the very least a swimsuit, beach cover-up and a turkish towel.
+I recommend packing at the very least a swimsuit, beach cover-up, and a Turkish towel.
 But that only covers your basis.
 If you’re spending a whole day at the beach and it’s a bit of trek from your camp you’ll want to consider a few extra things.

 Camping Essentials Odds & Ends

 You definitely don’t want to run out of underwear, bras or socks when it comes to your camping wardrobe.
 You’ll be really sorry if you happen to and it will NOT be a good rest of the trip.

 For panties, pack one pair PER DAY and throw in two extra just to be safe.
 I also recommend going with sports bras instead of your fancy nice ones while you’re camping, unless you’re planning on bringing a dress or jumper for an event of sorts, and bring two unless you’re going for a longer period of time.

 Finally, you’ll want to make sure to bring a pair of gloves along.
 I know you might be thinking gloves in summer?!?
 But I swear you’ll thank me if you’re sitting outside with your fingers freezing off.
 If you’re not sure, go with convertible ones like these by Calvin Klein.

 You’ll also want to make sure you bring the right pair (or, more accurately, pairs) of shoes for your camping trip.
 What shoes you bring depend on what you’re planning to do, but there are three main shoes you’ll want to consider: